Updated June 28, 2023

-Though the scope of the life cycle can be varying dramatically.
-Software development is not easy yet complicated but can be managed using the correct approach based on the requirements from the project.
-The initial stage and scope work almost the same for all models of software development.
-For agile important works starts with iterations.
+Though the life cycle’s scope can vary dramatically, software development is not easy yet complicated but can be managed using the correct approach based on the project’s requirements.
+The initial stage and scope of work are almost the same for all software development models.
+Important agile work starts with iterations.

-- Pre-Planning Phase- during this, the team will identify the business opportunity and will see this as an opportunity with a bigger picture and focus on the market concern, be aware of competition and threats related to the project to stay in the market for the long run.
+- Pre-Planning Phase: during this, the team will identify the business opportunity and will see this as an opportunity with a bigger picture and focus on the market concern, be aware of the competition and threats related to the project to stay in the market for the long run.

-The advantage of using agile software development methodology in the software development life cycle is that the agile model has the ability to accept and respond better to the requirements changes of the project at the later stage.
+The advantage of using agile software development methodology in the software development life cycle is that the agile model can accept and respond better to the requirements changes of the project at a later stage.

-The agile model has minimum resources requirements; thus, functionality can be developed rapidly.
+The agile model has minimum resource requirements; thus, functionality can be developed rapidly.

-- Least Documentation– Agile model has less or minimal rules to follow during documentation, documentation can be easily employed.
+- Least Documentation: Agile model has fewer or minimal rules to follow during documentation, and documentation can be easily employed.

-- Reduces Risks of Development– agile approach delivers a mini software to the customer after every short development and includes the customer for the feedback on the same, also warns the developer about the upcoming issues during the later development stages.
+- Reduces Risks of Development: agile approach delivers a mini software to the customer after every short development and includes the customer for feedback.
+It also warns the developer about upcoming issues during the later development stages.
 It delivers the project within the planned context.
-Very less planning is required and easy to manage.
+Very less planning is required, and easy to manage.
 The agile model provides flexibility for developers and has a very realistic approach to software development.